 The first thing we can do is tighten-up.
 Battling for every pot fiercely with weak hands, especially out of position, is going to cost you a lot of money in the long run.
 Learn to play the right ranges.

 Here's a quick snippet from PokerNerve's course regarding equity realization OOP.

 What are the right ranges?

 The right ranges are not simply on a chart.
 Various factors will contribute to your ability to realize equity out of position.
 The biggest of which, will be your poker skill.
-If you hold a skill edge over your opponents, naturally you'll be making better decisions in various post-flop spots that will come up.
+If you hold a skill edge over your opponents, naturally you'll be making better decisions in various post-flop scenarios that will come up.

 This allows you to more frequently win a bigger share of the pot.
 Essentially realizing more equity OOP.